pycom/pycom-documentation/content/firmwareapi/pycom/expansionboards/pysense2.md

 This chapter describes the various libraries which are designed for the Pysense board.
 This includes details about the various methods and classes available for each of the Pysense's sensors.

+>Note: follow the guide [here](/firmwareapi/pycom/expansionboards/) to be able to use the functions below

 ## 3-Axis Accelerometer (LIS2HH12)

 Pysense has a 3-Axis Accelerometer that provides outputs for acceleration as well as roll, pitch and yaw.